maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/02/first-lesson-introduction-strixhaven-2021-02-18.md

 ======================

 There are many ways to visit Strixhaven!
-From Draft Boosters and Set Boosters to Bundles and more—including enjoying the benefits the college of your choice at Prerelease events—there are options aplenty to tailor your experience.
+From Draft Boosters and Set Boosters to Bundles and more—including enjoying the benefits the school of your choice at Prerelease events—there are options aplenty to tailor your experience.
 We will, of course, be sharing more details closer to your orientation.

 ![STX Draft Booster Display](https://media.wizards.com/2021/images/daily/en_I132zfi1gq.png)